-Rail: Fox Valley & Lake Superior, Canadian National, Union Pacific, and Canadian Pacific Kansas City operate rail lines in the region.
-NCWRPC is a member of the Northwoods Rail Transit Commission, an organization dedicated to improving rail service for northern Wisconsin and upper Michigan.
+Rail: Fox Valley & Lake Superior, Canadian National, Union Pacific, and Canadian Pacific Kansas City operate rail lines in the Region.
+NCWRPC is a member of the Northwoods Rail Transit Commission, an organization dedicated to improving rail service for northern Wisconsin and Upper Michigan.

-Water Transportation: No commercial water transportation is available within the region.
+Water Transportation: No commercial water transportation is available within the Region.
 In 2023, the Great Pinery Heritage Waterway opened as a water-based recreational corridor on the Wisconsin, Eau Claire, and Big Rib Rivers in Oneida, Lincoln, Marathon, and Portage Counties.

-Airports: General Aviation Airports in the region are in Marshfield, Wisconsin Rapids, Adams-Friendship, Wausau, Stevens Point, New Lisbon, Necedah, Merrill, Tomahawk, Three Lakes, Eagle River, Minocqua-Woodruff, Boulder Junction, and Manitowish Waters.
+Airports: General Aviation Airports in the Region are in Marshfield, Wisconsin Rapids, Adams-Friendship, Antigo, Boulder Junction, Crandon, Eagle River, Manitowish Waters, Merrill, Minocqua-Woodruff, New Lisbon, Necedah, Stevens Point, Three Lakes, Tomahawk, and Wausau.
 Rhinelander-Oneida County Airport (RHI) and Central Wisconsin Airport (CWA) in Marathon County are the Region's two commercial airports.
-Data for these airports is found in Table 16.
+Data for these airports is found in Table 17.
 Note that COVID-19 significantly impacted figures for 2021.

-Other Modes of Travel: Other modes within the Region include snowmobiles, all-terrain vehicles (ATVs), horses, cross-country skis, and others.
+Other Modes of Travel: Other modes within the Region include snowmobiles, all-terrain vehicles (ATVs), utility task vehicles (UTVs), horses, cross-country skis, and others.
 Though they are not addressed in this plan, trail locations and crossings must be considered when planning other transportation facilities.

-Table 16: Commercial Airport Statistics
+Table 17: Commercial Airport Statistics

 Airport Air Carrier Enplanements Aircraft Operations Emplaned Freight (lbs.)
-Allport 2012 2019 2021 2012 2019 2021 2012 2019 2021 CWA 120,637 141,123 57,163 15,236 13,574 13,592 521,788 619,262 1,763,711 RHI 11,353 27,203 13,654 736 793 925 871,615 1,420,686 861,321
+Airport 2012 2019 2021 2012 2019 2021 2012 2019 2021 CWA 120,637 141,123 57,163 15,236 13,574 13,592 521,788 619,262 1,763,711 RHI 11,353 27,203 13,654 736 793 925 871,615 1,420,686 861,321